 Dr. John A. Kirk is the George W. Donaghey Distinguished Professor of History at the University of Arkansas at Little Rock.
 Kirk was born and educated in the United Kingdom, where he taught at the University of Wales and the University of London before moving to UA Little Rock in the summer of 2010.
 He served five years as History Department chair (2010-2015), and four years as director of the UA Little Rock Anderson Institute on Race and Ethnicity (2015-2019).
 Kirk’s research focuses primarily on the history of the civil rights movement.
-He has published nine books, as well as a number of other works in a wide variety of journals, edited book collections, newspapers, and magazines.
+He has published ten books alongside other work in a wide variety of peer-reviewed journals, edited book collections, newspapers, and magazines.
 He has held several grants and fellowships in both Europe and the United States, including as Roosevelt Study Centre Fellow (Middleburg, The Netherlands), John F. Kennedy Presidential Library Fellow (Boston), and Rockefeller Archive Center Scholar-in-Residence (New York).

 Race and Ethnicity in Arkansas: New Perspectives.
 Fayetteville: University of Arkansas Press, 2014.

 Martin Luther King, Jr. and the Civil Rights Movement.
 London and New York: Pearson, 2013.